PeachyPrinter/peachyprinter/README.md

 ## Installing
 #### Windows / Mac
-Visit peachyprinter.com for installation binaries
+Visit peachyprinter.com and click the get started link for installation binaries

 #### Linux
 The Linux version needs to be run from source and the comptuer must meet the following: